ClickHouse/ClickHouse/docs/en/engines/table-engines/special/executable.md

 # Executable and ExecutablePool Table Engines {#table_engines-executable}

-`Executed` and `ExecutablePool` engines allow executing a custom script and passing data into this script.
+`Executable` and `ExecutablePool` engines allow executing a custom script and passing data into this script.
 This data comes as a result of queries, executed in ClickHouse.

-`Executed` engine

-`ExecutablePool` engine runs a [pool_size](../../../operations/settings/settings.md#pool_size) number of processes.
+`Executable` and `ExecutablePool` engines run a [pool_size](../../../operations/settings/settings.md#pool_size) number of processes.
 Each process has [max_command_execution_time](../../../operations/settings/settings.md#max_command_execution_time) seconds for processing the incoming data.
 After processing all the data, the engine has [command_termination_timeout](../../../operations/settings/settings.md#command_termination_timeout) seconds to shutdown.

 ## Creating a Table {#creating-a-table}